zhouxdd/cs224w-notes/machine-learning-with-networks/graph-neural-networks.md

 title: Graph Neural Networks
 ---

 In the previous section, we have learned how to represent a graph using "shallow" encoders.
-Those techniques give us a powerful expression over a graph in a vector space, but there are limitations.
-In this section, we will explore several different approaches using graph neural networks.
+Those techniques give us powerful expressions of a graph in a vector space, but there are limitations as well.
+In this section, we will explore three different approaches using graph neural networks to overcome the limitations.

 ## Limitations of "Shallow Encoders"
-* Scalability: every node has its own embeddings
+* Shallow Encoders do not scale: every node has its own embeddings.
-* Inherently Transductive: it cannot generate embeddings for unseen nodes.
+* Shallow Encoders are inherently transductive: it can only generate embeddings for a single fixed graph.
-* Node Feature Excluded: it cannot leverage node features.
+* Node Feature are not taken into consideration: it cannot leverage node features.
-* Not Task-Specific: it cannot be generalized to train with different loss functions.
+* Shallow Encoders are not task-specific: it cannot be generalized to train with different loss functions.

-Fortunately, the above limitations can be solved by using graph neural networks.
+Fortunately, graph neural networks can solve the above limitations.

 ## Graph Convolutional Networks (GCN)

-Traditionally, a neural network is designed for fixed-sized graphs.
-For example, we could consider an image as fixed-size graph or text as a line graph.
+Traditionally, neural networks are designed for fixed-sized graphs.
+For example, we could consider an image as a fixed-size graph or a piece of text as a line graph.
 However, most of the graphs in the real world have an arbitrary size and complex topological structure.
 Therefore, we need to define the computational graph of GCN differently.

 ### Setup
 Given $$G = (V, A, X)$$ be a graph such that: